yangyaxi4444/CPSC_452_S25_DL_Final_Project/README.md

 # Evaluating Multimodal Models for In‑Hospital Mortality Prediction

 This repository contains the code and data needed to our paper:
-**“Evaluating the Efficacy of Multimodal Models in Clinical Prediction: A Comparative Study of BERT and Multimodal Architectures.”**
+**“Evaluating the Efficacy of Multimodal Models in Clinical Prediction: A Comparative Study of BERT and Multimodal Architectures”**

-We show that a simple TF‑IDF keyword filtering step on clinical notes enables a vanilla BERT model to outperform more complex multimodal fusion architectures on in‑hospital mortality prediction.
+We show that a simple rule-based regular expression keyword filtering step on clinical notes enables a vanilla BERT model to outperform more complex multimodal fusion architectures on in‑hospital mortality prediction.

 ---